Most expensive Spider-Man comics on eBay cost $1M

 (NEXSTAR) — The world’s favorite web-slinging superhero swings back into theaters this weekend with “Spider-Man: Across the Spider-Verse,” the latest computer-animated installment in Columbia Pictures and Sony’s “Spider-Man” film saga.

 The new film is the second theatrical outing of Miles Morales, one of several Marvel Comics characters to take over the role of Spider-Man.
-Morales is perhaps the best known Spidey besides “first” Spider-Man Peter Parker — and he was only just introduced in 2011’s “Ultimate Fallout #4: Spider-Man No More.”
+Morales is perhaps the best-known Spidey besides the “first” Spider-Man Peter Parker — and he was only just introduced in 2011’s “Ultimate Fallout #4: Spider-Man No More.”

 In that story, Morales, who possesses many of the same spider-bite-induced powers as Parker, takes over the Spider-helm after Parker’s death in an alternate universe.
 The introduction of Afro-Latino New Yorker Morales was highly controversial but the character has gone on to enjoy popularity outside of Parker’s shadow.